ixc/django-brightcove/README.rst

 Setup
 *****

-Before starting, you will need a Brightcove API token in order to connect to brightcove: http://docs.brightcove.com/en/video-cloud/media/guides/managing-media-api-tokens.html
+Before starting, you will need a Brightcove API client ID and secret key: https://studio.brightcove.com/products/videocloud/admin/oauthsettings

 The first step is to add the app in your installed apps list in settings.py